aaravvvv1/Blinkit-Sales-Analysis-Dashboard/README.md

 ## How to View
-1. Download the `Blinkit final Dashboard.pbix` file.
+1. Download the `Blinkit Final Dashboard.pbix` file.
 2. Open with [Power BI Desktop](https://powerbi.microsoft.com/desktop/).